joy-shi1/website-samp/content/_index.md

 action_label: Learn more about me &rarr;
 action_link: /about
 action_type: text
-description: I am an Instructor and epidemiologist at the CAUSALab and Department of Epidemiology at Harvard T.H.
-Chan School of Public Health.
+description: I am an Epidemiologist and Assistant Professor at the Mongan Institute (MGH) and CAUSALab (Harvard T.H.
+Chan School of Public Health).
 I am interested in target trial emulation, causal inference methods (particularly instrumental variables), and pedagogy.
 My research focuses on applications of target trial emulation and improving causal inference methods to answer clinically relevant questions about the treatment and prevention of chronic diseases.